Ahrensbök Charterhouse: Castle

 The building materials were used between 1593 and 1601 for the construction of the castle in Ahrensbök, Schloss Hoppenbrook, which was the principal residence between 1623 and 1636 of the ruler of the newly formed Duchy of Schleswig-Holstein-Sonderburg-Plön while Duke Joachim Ernst I's new castle in Plön (Schloss Plön) was under construction.
 Once Schloss Plön was finished, the ducal residence was moved there from Ahrensbök, leaving Schloss Hoppenbrook as a secondary residence.

-After the death there in 1740 of Duchess Juliane Luise, widow of Joachim Frederick, Duke of Schleswig-Holstein-Sonderburg-Plön, Schloss Hoppenbrook was demolished.
+After the death there in 1740 of Duchess Juliana Luise, widow of Joachim Frederick, Duke of Schleswig-Holstein-Sonderburg-Plön, Schloss Hoppenbrook was demolished.
 The Rathaus of Ahrensbök now stands on its site, in a park in which ditches from the previous castle complex can still be made out.

 Monastery church

 The only surviving building from the time of the Carthusians is the Brick Gothic St. Mary's church - Marienkirche - which in fact was begun in the first quarter of the 14th century and thus predates the monastery itself: when the charterhouse was established it was taken over for use as the monastery church.
-It was extended several times, and in 1400 the polygonal quire was added.
+It was extended several times, and in 1400 the polygonal choir was added.
 The tower, with an inscribed sandstone tablet over the portal, was not added until 1761.